x7780/TalismanOnline/README.md

 ## 📋 Project Overview

-This is an open project focused on sharing **TalismanOnline** (Chinese name: **蜀门**) related technologies, models, maps, and resources.
-We are committed to collecting, organizing, and sharing technical materials related to TalismanOnline game development, providing valuable learning resources for game development enthusiasts and technical researchers.
+This is an AI-maintained open project focused on sharing **TalismanOnline** (Chinese name: **蜀门**) related technologies, models, maps, and resources.
+Our AI system automatically collects, organizes, and shares technical materials related to TalismanOnline game development from various online sources, providing valuable learning resources for game development enthusiasts and technical researchers.
+The project content is updated automatically and irregularly to ensure freshness and completeness.

 ## 🎮 About TalismanOnline (蜀门)